lumpysimon/wp-easy-local-site/readme.txt

 Ideally you should install Easy Local Site in wp-content/mu-plugins (plugins in here are 'Must Use' and are automatically activated).
 This will mean that it is always activated, even after migrating a database from a production site where the plugin is not installed/activated, so you don't have to remember to manually activate it.

+= The WP_LOCAL_DEV constant method =

+You must use the WP_LOCAL_DEV constant method as outlined by Mark Jaquith: [markjaquith.wordpress.com/2011/06/24/wordpress-local-dev-tips](http://markjaquith.wordpress.com/2011/06/24/wordpress-local-dev-tips/)

+If the WP_LOCAL_DEV constant is not defined this plugin will do nothing.
+This means you can safely put it in your mu-plugins folder and include it in your Git repository on a production site.

 = Overriding outgoing emails =

-To override outgoing emails, you must define WP_LOCAL_EMAIL in wp-config.php as follows:
+To override outgoing emails, you must define WP_LOCAL_EMAIL in local-config.php as follows:

 define( 'WP_LOCAL_EMAIL', 'me@myemailaddress.com' );